BehaviorTree/BehaviorTree.CPP/docs/tutorial_07_multiple_xml.md

-# How to use multiple XML to store your subtrees
+# How to use multiple XML files to store your subtrees

-In the examples which we presented so far, we always create an entire Tree from a single XMl file.
+In the examples which we presented so far, we always create an entire Tree from a single XML file.

 If multiple Subtrees were used, they were all included into the same XML.